AjayShukla007/Journey_100dayOfCode/Readme.md

 #### Bit Manipulation:
 - Solved Minimum Number of Operations to Make Array XOR Equal to K on leetcode with tc of O(n^2) and sc of O(1) Beats 78.99% in runtime and 64.68% in Memory with JavaScript

+### day 79 of #100DaysOfCode
+- Completed Task one Registeration Form using HTML/CSS, NodeJS Express and mongoDB and submited
+- Learning Bit Manipulation

+#### Bit Manipulation:
+- Solved Find the K-or of an Array on leetcode with tc of O(n) and sc of O(1) Beats 97.14% in runtime and 44.02% in Memory with JavaScript